Get 30 Day of Gaia for $1

 Karmic Number 14: Control

-In order to overcome this, you must focus your life on modesty and maintaining emotional awareness.
+To overcome this karmic number, you must focus your life on modesty and maintaining emotional awareness, modesty, and self-discipline.
 You must stay committed to order in your own life, even when tempted with the option to run and escape.
-Your life will be filled with extreme highs and lows, but if you keep a goal in mind, it will always move in the right direction.
+Although the path may bring extreme highs and lows, keeping your goals in focus ensures steady progress and spiritual growth.

 An example to take comfort in: Abraham Lincoln had both a personality number and life path number of 14.
 It’s pretty safe to say he balanced his karmic debt when it comes to control and freedom.
 Thomas Jefferson was also a life path number 14.
 His ode to freedom shines in his founding words, “We believe that all men are created equal.”